 - 16. In the opinion of the line judge the animal turns between the chute and the score line, or ducks back into the box and doesn't allow the competitor to compete, a rerun will be rewarded on the designated spare. - a.
-The animal may be removed from the draw for life and the contractor may be fined two hundred and fifty dollars (\$250). - 16.
+The animal may be removed from the draw for life and the contractor may be fined two hundred and fifty dollars (\$250). - 17.
 Anytime a rerun is awarded, the rerun will be run at the discretion of the judge(s).
-Contestant will get drawn animal back and be run in the next available section or immediately following the performance or slack.
-If this puts the contestant in a conflict the spare animal will be used to allow the contestant to compete in a timely manner. - 17.
-If an animal in the timed events escapes the chutes or pens before it is called for by the contestant, or if automatic barrier fails to work, the drawn animal will be brought back. - 18.
+Contestant will run the drawn spare in the performance or slack he/she is competing in. - 18.
+If an animal in the timed events escapes the chutes or pens before it is called for by the contestant, or if automatic barrier fails to work, the contestant will run the drawn spare animal. - 19.
 In any timed event, if an animal escapes from the arena, flag will be dropped, and watches stopped.
 Contestants will get animal back with lap and tap start, and time already spent will be added to time used in qualifying.
 If rope is on animal, roper will get lap and tap with rope on it in the chute.
-If flag is not dropped or timer misses the flag and time is not recorded, contestant would get animal back lap and tap with ten (10) seconds to be added to this time, plus any barrier penalty incurred. - 19.
+If flag is not dropped or timer misses the flag and time is not recorded, contestant would get animal back lap and tap with ten (10) seconds to be added to this time, plus any barrier penalty incurred. - 20.
 In order to protect the contestant's horse, the back and the side opposite the timed event chute of timed event boxes shall be lined from a minimum of four inches (4") under ground level (unless properly supported by other means) up to a minimum of three feet (3') high with a solid panel (no less than three quarter inches (3/4") thick plywood).
 Box pads are likewise required for each timed event box.
 Failure to do so shall result in a fine to the rodeo committee of two hundred and fifty dollars (\$250). - a.
-In the timed events, the box must be a minimum of sixteen (16) feet in length and a minimum of ten (10) feet in width. - 20.
-Animal belongs to contestant when they call for him, regardless of what happens, except cases of mechanical failure. - 21.
+In the timed events, the box must be a minimum of sixteen (16) feet in length and a minimum of ten (10) feet in width. - 21.
+Animal belongs to contestant when they call for him, regardless of what happens, except cases of mechanical failure. - 22.
 There will be a 30 second elapsed time limit in the timed events.
 A whistle indicating "time" shall be blown by the timer at the end of the 30 second span.
-This rule shall not apply to times completed in less than 30 seconds but which, due to a penalty, are recorded as having taken more than 30 seconds.
+This rule shall not apply to times completed in less than 30 seconds but which, due to a penalty, are recorded as having taken more than 30 seconds. - 23.
+All timed event pushers in all events must be approved by the Event Representative.